dmbarbour/wikilon/docs/AwelonLang.md

-        alloc   :: T e (Ref a) -- unused ref read    :: Ref a -> T e (Maybe a) write   :: Ref a -> Maybe a -> T e () try     :: T e r -> (e -> T e' r) -> T e' r fail    :: e -> T e r type Bot = T () ()
+        alloc   :: T e (Ref a) -- unused ref read    :: Ref a -> T e (Maybe a) write   :: Ref a -> Maybe a -> T e () fail    :: e -> T e r try     :: T e r -> T e' (Either e r) fork    :: T () () -> T e ()

-        -- optimizable to avoid some read-write conflicts modify  :: Ref a -> (Maybe a -> Maybe a) -> T e () modify v f = read v >>= write v . f
+        -- optimizable to remove a read dependency modify  :: Ref a -> (Maybe a -> Maybe a) -> T e () modify v f = read v >>= write v . f

-Commit is implicit upon returning successfully - no `fail` operation.
-And `try` supports hierarchical transactions and exceptions.
-Exceptions are fail safe: the writes are canceled.
-It's feasible to extend this API with resumable exceptions, but not critical.
-We can optimize a `modify` operation to improve precision of read-write conflict detection, and thus potential for task parallelism.
+This API isn't ideal: It doesn't enforce a separation of read-write vs read-fork transactions.
+The exceptions aren't resumable.
+Caching is left to ad-hoc user code.
+But it's a starting point.

 Effects are modeled as asynchronous interactions with system variables.
 The simplest case is writing a request to a system task queue.
 After we commit, the system will extract the request for handling.
 After handling, a response would be written to a designated variable or channel.
 Very often our response will include new variables, perhaps representing input and output channels for an established network connection.
 This is all very conventional modulo a minor restriction regarding synchronous requests: waiting on a response before we even commit a request is doomed to fail.
 It will not be difficult to support web applications or even general network access.

 For performance reasons, transactions will not be durable by default.
 A synch request, writing updates to durable storage, would be modeled as an effect.
 Waiting for synch to complete would be explicit.
 Multiple transactions can be batched, amortizing synchronization costs.

-Bots are the custodians of our dictionary.
-Besides network access and synch requests, we will develop an effectful API for reflection on the larger dictionary.
-This reflection API will provide all features required for projectional editing environments - access to binaries, cached computations, signaling changes, and so on.
-I intend to implement most of our projectional editors via reflection and web applications.
-Further, this ensures a sufficiently intelligent bot could serve any role a human maintainer could.
+Bots are custodians of an Awelon dictionary.
+We will develop an effectful API for reflection on the greater dictionary.
+This reflection API should provide features required for efficient projectional editing environments - access to binaries, cached computations, signaling changes, and so on.
+Bots can perform the same maintenance a human could.
+Later, our projectional editors might be implemented by bots via reflection and web apps.
+Reflection can be disabled for full ahead-of-time compilation, or secured so distrusted bots have limited access.

-We can disable reflection to support separate compilation.
-We can also leverage security patterns to restrict which bots have access to reflection.

-Security is a relevant concern.
-Bot behaviors will be shared through communities, with varying levels of distrust.
+Security is a relevant concern!
+Bot behavior will be shared through communities with varying degrees of distrust.
 Users should be able to control distrusted behavior without deep knowledge of implementation.
-To support this, I propose two lightweight security policy features.
-First, package-scope private variables: We can raise a warning if `ref-foo-local-*` is used outside of `foo-*`.
-This allows us to model static objects and stateful APIs.
-Second, a `[code](norefs)` annotation (and type attribute) can forbid references from a bot's behavior definition.
-A separate, configurable package of authorities could then be bound upon installation, ensuring precise control.
+To support this, I propose a `[F](norefs)` annotation, representing a dynamic assertion or static type attribute that passes only if `F` transitively contains no `ref-*` words.
+With this, we can encourage communities to share 'pure' bot behaviors separate from a configurable collection of static authorities.
+More conventionally, a linter can support static objects by warning whenever references to private state `ref-foo-local-v` are mentioned outside the corresponding `foo-*` prefix.

 *Note:* I contemplated specialized syntax for references: `[ref-1123]` would become `@1123`.
 However, I did not wish to fully bake this effects model into Awelon's simple syntax or semantics.
 I also considered concrete signed or sealed values.
 But references as reserved words are more convenient for associative tooling, e.g. garbage collection or directly binding runtime state.